aydinyanik/clarisse_survival_kit/README.md

 Adds the selected surfaces to an existing mix.

 ### Replace Surface
 You can quickly replace the selected surface or change the mapping settings.
 If you're replacing a material that was used in a surface mix it will also update.

+Note: If you replace Megascans assets with other Megascans assets this script will work fine.
+There can be some structure issues if you replace it with other type of asset structures.
+I am hoping to iron this out in the future.

 ### Toggle Surface Complexity
 Swaps out the selected material temporarily with a simple PhysicalDiffuse material.
 When you rerun the command on the selected PhysicalStandard material or its parent context it converts it back to the original state.